South Georgia Pintail

-Highlights where the South Georgia Pintail can be seen
+Spots where the South Georgia Pintail can be observed

 Cooper Bay is a small inlet containing Cooper Island at the very southeast end of South Georgia island.
 It was first mapped and named by Captain Cook’s 1775 expedition.
 From this small bay, you will get a commanding view of Cooper Island itself whose 1,300ft summit is always above the snowline, giving some stunning polar vistas even in the height of Antarctic summer.

 Cooper Island is heavily protected for wildlife and it is a haven for bird species that love to nest in the tussac grass that covers the island, from the South Georgia Pintail and Pipit, to the Light-mantled Sooty Albatross and the South Georgia Shag.
 It is also home to four species of penguin, attracting Leopard Seals, and Cooper Island has the largest Chinstrap colony on South Georgia and is one of the more accessible places to see the Macaroni Penguin.